mgenware/kangxi-editor/README.md

   // Gets the inner HTML of the editor. contentHTML(): string;
+  // Gets the text content of the editor. contentText(): string;
   // Sets the inner HTML of the editor.
   // Unlike `resetContentHTML`, this can be reverted by undo. setContentHTML(html: string);